abi-am/omicss-25/Group projects/GP2/README.md

 - Cancer samples by cancer (or other disease) type, combining samples from all datasets for each type.

 For each cancer (or other disease) type:
 - Perform non-parametric Mann–Whitney U tests comparing percentages of filtered TRVs in that cancer type group vs healthy group, correct for multiple testing with FDR.
-Consider excluding the canonical variant from this analysis. (*Maybe provide already prepared df ?*)
+Exclude the canonical variant from this analysis.
 - Prepare visualizations (e.g. boxplot, heatmap, scatter plot) as performed during the R plotting practice session.
 Note, you can use Python as well.